-ESJ’s Student Services Department has identified social media and technology as key contributors to student anxiety levels.
+In the Spring of 2020, ESJ’s Student Services Department identified social media and technology as key contributors to student anxiety levels.
 Our teachers echo the sentiment and strive to incorporate technology in the classroom without losing connection to students and each other.
 We know technology is reaching students at younger and younger ages and it is important to include parents of children of all ages in these discussions.

 A 2020-2021 focus of our Health, Safety, and Well-Being program is to utilize the first part of a three-year grant received earlier this year from the Winston Family Foundation on Technology and Teenagers.
 Using the grant funding, ESJ provided an opportunity for parents from Lower, Middle, and Upper Schools to hear from renowned social media safety speaker Josh Ochs, founder of Smart Social, via Zoom in November.

 The presentation covered several topics: how to ensure safety measures are in place on sites and apps (YouTube, Instagram, SnapChat) that students may be using, and tips and tricks on managing Netflix, screen time and location sharing.
 Following the presentation, parents and faculty were invited to become VIP (Very Informed Parents) members of Smart Social, which was also made possible with the grant funding.
 VIP content on Smart Social’s website provides parents, faculty, and students access to videos such as “Dangers Every Parent Should Know Before Giving their Student a Smartphone,” “YouTube App Parent Course,” “How to Set up Twitter for a Positive Impact,” “Positive Internet Comment Etiquette for Kids,” and “5 Hottest Teen Apps: What Parents & Teachers Need to Know.”